yangwhale/scaling-book-cn/conclusion.md

 Please leave comments or questions so that we can improve this further.
-You can reach our corresponding author, Jacob Austin, at jaaustin [at] google [dot] com, or suggest edits by posting issues, pull requests, or discussions [on GitHub](https://github.com/jax-ml/scaling-book).
+You can reach our corresponding author, Jacob Austin, at jacobaustin123 [at] gmail [dot] com, or suggest edits by posting issues, pull requests, or discussions [on GitHub](https://github.com/jax-ml/scaling-book).